-\\This course taken with Advanced Marketing grants articulation credit with multiple colleges and universities with a grade of a B or better.
+This course taken with Advanced Marketing A,B,C and or Entrepreneurship A,B,C grants articulation credit with multiple colleges and universities with a grade of a B or better.
 Please see the instructor for more details.

 MARKETING WORKPLACE LEARNING - 12198 A, B, C